 A Chinese monk prays and kneels down on this same spot everyday for 20 years.
 As a proof, you can see his footprints engraved on the wooden floor of the temple.

 This man finds a banana inside a ski jacket and was there for almost 10 years.

 This demonstrates mineral buildup in a pipe after 6 months.
-This is why it is advisable to replace your pipes twice a year.
+It’s not clear what this pipe is used for.
+Any ideas?